Canned Wine FAQs

-Canned wine (and bottled wine for that matter) is at it’s best when poured into a glass and served.
+Canned wine (and bottled wine for that matter) is at it’s best when poured into a glass and served at the appropriate temperature.
 Just like with craft beer, whisky, or any other craft beverage, pouring into a glass allows you to fully experience the aroma, which enhances the flavor and your sensory experience of the beverage.

 If you’re at home, pour it in a glass.
 But if you’re outside or on-the-go, drinking out of the can is just fine too, we’re not snobs about it.

-For storing and serving, treat canned wine as you would any other premium wine.
-Store it in a cool and dry place and serve at the appropriate temperature.
-A good general guideline is “chilled” for whites and rose (~55 degrees) and closer to room temp (~65 degrees) for reds.
+For storing canned wine, treat it as you would any other premium wine.
+Store it in a cool and dry place – a good general guideline is “chilled” for whites and rose (~55 degrees) and closer to room temp (~65 degrees) for reds.

 If you want to throw them in a cooler at a picnic and they are a little cooler than the “rulebook” temp, that’s ok too.
 You do you.

 You betcha.
 The cans, labels, and even the boxes we send them to you in are 100% recyclable.
 Cans also have a smaller carbon footprint than glass bottles.
 Why?
 Aluminum cans are one of the most recycled materials on the planet.
 In 2011, a wine industry report revealed that 70% of wine bottles ended up in landfills.
 Drink canned wine, save the world (our first T-shirt slogan?).

 We can our wines at the time they are meant to be consumed, which may be right after production for a rosé or after years of barrel-aging for a cab.
 While the can will remain drinkable for much longer, we think flavors and aromatics of the wines are best within 18 months of the canning date, which is stamped right on the bottom of the can.
 As our partner winemaker Chris says, “This is wine meant for the here and now.
 Not wine to be hoarded in someone’s basement.”
 We can small lots from a rotating selection of small producers, so you're always able to try something fresh off the canning line.